Novactive/Nova-eZPlatform-Bundles/components/StaticTemplatesBundle/README.md

 ### Get the bundle

-Run `composer require novactive/ezstatictemplatesbundle` to install the bundle and its dependencies.
+Add the lib to your composer.json, run `composer require novactive/ezstatictemplatesbundle` to refresh dependencies.

 ### Register the bundle